 - 3.1.
 The Designer of Record shall ensure that building massing, forms, and layouts offer efficiency of initial and operating costs.
 Modular dimensions and standard sizes shall be used to the greatest extent possible. - 3.2.
 Facility design shall consider building expansion.
 The Designer of Record shall coordinate the extent of this effort with the BIA. - 3.3.
 Below-grade tunnels and crawl spaces are prohibited. - 3.4.
 Combustible construction is prohibited without prior written approval of the BIA.
 All wood used, such as for blocking or substrates, shall be fire treated. - 3.5.
-Where humidity levels remain at 60 percent or higher or walls are exposed to direct moisture for extended periods of time, the use of water resistant gypsum board is required.
-If such areas have limited air movement, gypsum board walls shall be resistant to microbial growth.
+Where humidity levels remain at 60 percent or higher or walls are exposed to direct moisture for extended periods of time, provide water resistant products, including gypsum board at walls and ceilings.
+If such areas are concealed or have limited air movement, provide materials resistant to microbial growth.